publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3710.md

         (3) __Copy to Secretary; Attorney General; Congress__

-            The agency shall transmit a copy of the report to the Secretary of Commerce and the Attorney General for inclusion in the annual report to Congress and the President required by subsection (g)(2) of this section.
+            The agency shall transmit a copy of the report to the Secretary of Commerce and the Attorney General for inclusion in the annual report to Congress and the President required by subsection (g)(2).

         (4) __Public availability__